 It is important to understand you may still overdraw your account even though the available balance appears to show there are sufficient funds to cover a transaction that you want to make.
 This is because your available balance may not reflect all your outstanding checks and automatic bill payments that you have authorized (or other outstanding transactions) that have not yet posted to your account.

-The best way to know how much money you have and avoid paying overdraft fees is to record and track all your transactions closely.
+The best way to know how much money you have and avoid paying service charges is to record and track all your transactions closely.

 Each item that overdraws your checking account will be charged an Overdraft Privilege Fee of $15.00 per item if the resulting negative account balance is $10.00 or less or $32.00 per item if the resulting negative account balance is more than $10.00.
 There is no limit to the total fees that we may charge you for overdrawing your account.